TapfererToaster/Grimorium-de-spiritum-mechanicus/Network/Devices/Router.md

 #CCNA
 # Router as Gateways
 A router provides a gateway through which hosts on the local network can access the internet or other networks.
 In order for a host to access the gateway it must now the IP address of the router interface facing the local network, known as the *default gateway address*.
-This address can be obtained by either being statically assigned by a network administrator or automatically by using the [[(DHCP) Dynamic Host Configuration Protocol]].
+This address can be obtained by either being statically assigned by a network administrator or automatically by using the [[(DHCPv4) Dynamic Host Configuration Protocol]].
 >[!note]
 >As a router is the gateway to remote networks it also functions as a boundary between networks
 # Routing